Fast Way to Backup Windows 7 to USB Drive [Free]

-Backing up your Windows 7 to USB is a good rescue plan, that the backup image can be restored back when Windows 7 becomes corrupted or not bootable.
-Here, a system image is an exact copy of the operating system drive that gets backed up and saved into a file.
+Backing up your Windows 7 to USB is a good rescue plan, that the backup image can be restored when Windows 7 becomes corrupted or not bootable.
+Here, a Windows 7 image is an exact copy of the operating system drive that gets backed up and saved into a file.
 Once your OS develops problems and cannot easily be fixed, you can make use of the backup image so as to bring your computer back to earlier date when everything is alright.

 How to back up Windows 7 to USB (2 free ways)?